European hedge funds struggle to break into U.S. market

 “The U.S. is the largest market but is very competitive.
 All our largest competitors are based there.
 What sense does it make to deploy a tremendous effort with much less success?” said Arie Assayag, chief executive of UBP Alternative Investments, which manages $12 billion.

-Meanwhile London-based Man Group (EMG.L) manages $54.8 billion and has been trying to build its presence in the United States for several years, yet U.S investors still only account for 8 percent of its client base.
+Meanwhile London-based Man Group manages $54.8 billion and has been trying to build its presence in the United States for several years, yet U.S. investors still only account for 8 percent of its client base.

 The firm, whose number of U.S.-based employees fell to 127 from 136 in 2012, reflecting job losses across the wider group, in December hired industry veteran John Rohal as executive chairman of Man, North America, from California-based Makena Capital to beef up its sales.